jakeeis24/Team-Profile-Generator/README.md

 # Team Profile Generator

 \*\*Updated 03/10/22 to fix the wonky looking github and email links.
 Screenshot at bottom of the page to compare to original html from the walkthrough video.
 Output html still needs styling.
+\*\* Styling added as well.
+See styledOutput.html and screenshot at the bottom of this page.

 # Description